kmarcie/mkhud/README.md

 <b>ahud (Nokk)</b> - Again, a lot of the stuff I put into my hud was inspired by Nokk's hud.
 An amazing hud.
 He also answered a lot of my questions, and I greatly appreciate the help.
 After I got bored of BroeselHUD, I used ahud.
 It's a great hud.

-<b>MaterialHUD (Rawrsor)</b> - Although it's not completely done yet, a lot of the elements in my hud were inspired by his.
-The material dropshadows, etc. I used his .vtf files as well (Shadows and the blurfact).
+<b>Rawrsor</b> - A lot of the elements in my hud were inspired by his.
+The material dropshadows, etc. I used some of his materials as well.
 He answered the questions I had about hud editing as well. :)

 <b>cbhud (CoBa)</b> - It sucks that he hasn't updated it, but still a great hud.
 Some elements in my hud were inspired by this hud.